waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 @daily ID=opUpdateDB /usr/local/bin/cron4op.sh >/dev/null 2>&1
 ```

-The name after the ID= above is needed by Dillon Cron and used as timestamp, you always provide
+The name after the ID= above is needed by Dillon Cron and used as a timestamp, you always provide
 **full path** to scripts and programs to be run.

 Adjust paths settings only if you do not use the File System Structure on top of this Guide.